AyeAreEm/Tree-View/README.md

 - Link a chosen directory to a chosen file (main feature of this. unavailable in regular file explorer)
 - ✅ Open a file in its respective app
 - ✅ Option to open directory in Windows File Explorer
-- 👷‍♂️ Option to open directory in terminal? mac ✅ windows 👷‍♂️ [note: os's don't like languages interacting with the terminal outside of it's current "instance" so creating a terminal is g, programmatically changing the directory of the spawned terminal is not g]
+- 👷‍♂️ Option to open directory in terminal? mac ✅ windows ✅ [note: os's don't like languages interacting with the terminal outside of it's current "instance" so creating a terminal is g, programmatically changing the directory of the spawned terminal is not g]

+## Todos
+- ✅ Don't display big folders such as node_modules and .git
+- Don't display dot files such as .DS_Store and .gitignore? (maybe)
+- Option to not display chosen folders (maybe)
+- Customisation ? (i.e. background, icons, etc.)

 ---